llam36/Connection4Companion/README.md

 - create a `.env.local` file in the root for your environment variables
 - Start the HTTP server: `npm run dev`
 - Navigate to `localhost:3000/`
+- To test your API we recommend using [Postman](https://www.postman.com)

 ## Level 0: Setup
 - (0) Setup a MongoDB database